The aim of this course

 Q: I don’t have a laptop, can I still participate in the course?

 A: Yes, previous delegates have brought along desktop computers – if you can get it to the venue, you’re good to go!
+It is however strongly recommended that you bring a mouse/graphic tablet rather than relying on the touchpad of your laptop, as this will be much easier to work with especially when making selections.

 Q: I use Elements, will I still be able to do everything covered on the workshop?